Superbase: Organometallic

 Organometallic compounds of electropositive metals are superbases, but they are generally strong nucleophiles.
 Examples include organolithium and organomagnesium (Grignard reagent) compounds.
 Another type of organometallic superbase has a reactive metal exchanged for a hydrogen on a heteroatom, such as oxygen (unstabilized alkoxides) or nitrogen (metal amides such as lithium diisopropylamide).

 The Schlosser base (or Lochmann-Schlosser base), the combination of n-butyllithium and potassium tert-butoxide, is commonly cited as a superbase. n-Butyllithium and potassium tert-butoxide form a mixed aggregate of greater reactivity than either component reagent.

 Inorganic

-Inorganic superbases are typically salt-like compounds with small, highly charged anions, e.g. lithium hydride, potassium hydride, and sodium hydride.
+Inorganic superbases are typically salt-like compounds with small, highly charged anions, e.g., lithium hydride, potassium hydride, and sodium hydride.
 Such species are insoluble, but the surfaces of these materials are highly reactive and slurries are useful in synthesis.
+Caesium oxide is probably the strongest base according to quantum-chemical calculations.